Most PM Resumes Never Reach a Human - Here's Why

 And the worst part?
 You'll never know it happened.
-There's no notification that says "your resume was filtered by our ATS."
+There's no notification that says "your resume was deprioritized."
 You just get silence.
 Or a form rejection six weeks later that tells you nothing.

-How ATS actually works (it's dumber than you think)
+How ATS actually works (it varies more than you think)

 Step 1: Parsing.
-The ATS extracts text from your file and tries to organize it into fields — name, contact info, work history, education, skills.
-This is where formatting kills people.
+The ATS extracts text from your file and tries to organize it into fields: name, contact info, work history, education, skills.
+This is where formatting kills applications.
 If the parser can't figure out your structure, your content gets dumped into an "other" bucket where nobody looks.

-Step 3: Knockout questions.
+Step 2: Knockout questions.
 Did you answer "yes" to the required qualifications?
 Do you have the minimum years of experience?
 Are you in the right location?
-These are binary filters that remove candidates instantly.
+These are binary filters.
+Every recruiter uses them (100% in a 2025 study of 25 recruiters).
+They remove candidates who don't meet hard requirements.

 Why Product Managers get hit harder than other roles